drtamarojgreen/quanta_tissu/docs/tissdb_integration.md

 Beyond serving as a transactional database, TissDB is designed with powerful features to support analytical queries and business intelligence reporting directly on your operational data.

-### 1. Advanced Analytical Queries with TissQL
+### 1. Advanced Analytical Queries
-TissQL's support for aggregations and joins makes it a powerful tool for data analysis.
+TissQL's support for aggregations, joins, and window functions makes it a powerful tool for data analysis.
 You can perform complex calculations directly within the database, reducing the need to move large amounts of data to a separate analytics system.

-**Example: Monthly Sales Report**
-This query joins `orders` with `products` to calculate total revenue per product category for a given month.
+**Example: Monthly Sales Report (Join & Aggregation)** This query joins `orders` with `products` to calculate total revenue per product category.

 ```json
 // POST /_query